Jim-Chiew/Smart-Urban-Planter/README.md

 # Smart-Urban-Planter
-Monitor the conditions like moisture, temperature and humidity for urban farming.
+Monitor the conditions like moisture, temperature and light for urban farming.

 ## Background:
 This is a project for my Applied Electronics module.
 I was task to design and build a Smart Urban Planter (SUP).